hatonthecat/Solar-Kernel/README.md

 https://en.wikipedia.org/wiki/Occam's_razor

 This logic, or approach, is useful in not just problem solving, but concept development.
 That is, this project isn't seeking to solve a problem, specifically.
 It could be argued that simpler computers are needed for certain tasks, and that technological convergence needs to deconverge (i.e smart phones should become dumbphones again, or there needs to be more dumbphone options in the market).
 But for the purpose of developing such a system, those arguments are irrelevant.
-That discussion  could be supplemental on a discussion or issue page.
-Feel free to raise it here, if the project encounters a philosophical fork in the road.
-As Yogi Berra once said, "if you encounter a fork in the road, take it."

-All computers have all relied on a power input.
-Before the linux kernel, free software and open source needed a platform.
-Now open source can be use to develop more open source.
-In a way, linux is like a self-replicating machine.
-Thus, I am conscious to how power consumption is necessary to develop software.
-But that also reveals an odd aspect of linux accessibility:

-"According to official statistics, a tad under half of the world population is not connected to the Internet.
-In Latin America, according to the most recent statistics, close to 30% of the population is not online.
+A, close to 30% of the population is not online.
 Different variables contribute to the problem of the digital divide, but these can be generally parsed into four categories: no coverage or services available; access is too expensive; a lack of digital skills; or, the Internet simply does not offer anything of interest.
 While the number of people connected does go up every year, the rate of expansion is fairly modest at about 2 or 3% annually, and at the current rate (which is actually slowing) it will take decades to get everyone online who wishes to be.'

 https://www.rhizomatica.org/keeping-it-analog-a-framework-for-opting-out-of-connectivity/